MrPrimate/ddb-importer/README.md

 This module is similar to ddb-importer, in fact I have been a large contributor to the character parser.

-This module only parsers characters.
+This module parsers characters.

-It won't import monsters, etc.
+Bulk monster importing (Monster Munching) is coming shortly.

 Main differences:

-- Can use supplied SRD items where available
+- Can use supplied SRD items where available.
+- You can choose to use matching SRD icons.
 - Parsing is done remotely.
 It will cache your characters data for 15 minutes.
 - There maybe an option to remove this restriction to patreon supporters in the future.

-You CAN use this alongside the vtta-dndbeyond extension.
+You CAN use this alongside the vtta-dndbeyond extension, two icons will show up.

 ## Support